Home & living

 However, be careful to not be rude to them, because you will definitely be the next object of gossip later on.

+Small acts of kindness create strong bonds.
+Offer to water plants, collect mail, or lend a tool.
+These gestures often come back tenfold — your neighbor may one day help carry your groceries or keep an eye on your home.
 The beauty of making neighborly friendship is that you are able to help each other out in time of need.
 But it shouldn’t be taken as only a gateway to favors, as it is a two-way street.
+Help them out when they are in a pinch, or help them look after their plants when they are go for holiday.

 In turn, they would gladly look after your house when you’re away, and wouldn’t be too bothered to help you with carrying groceries or moving some furniture.